antom/PyPortal_StreamDeck/README.md

 Pages define how to arrange the button faces & what they will control.

-Primarily these will be used to trigger single or multiple `keyCodes` for key presses.
-They can also trigger `page` changes (next / previous / specific number).
+Primarily these will be used to trigger:
+- Single or multiple `keyCodes` for key presses.
+- Changing `page` (next / previous / specific number).
+- A HTTP POST `request` to a specific `url` with a `json` request body.

 By default, key presses will only be sent once but they can by set to `repeatAfter` a specified number of seconds.
 If `repeatAfter` is set at the root, it will apply to all buttons but can be overridden by button.